dojoengine/book/docs/pages/toolchain/slot/deployment-commands/create.md

 # create

-The **`create`** command in Slot is designed to initialize and configure new deployments for services like Katana, Torii, and Madara.
-This command facilitates the setup of specific configurations tailored to each service, enabling rapid deployment and testing environments.
+The **`create`** command initializes and configures new deployments for services like Katana, Torii, and Madara.
+It sets up specific configurations for each service, enabling rapid deployment and testing environments.

 ### **Usage**